bamason2/ttp451-module/docs/labs/Lab_2.md

 ![image](figs/lab2/fig_18_space_filling_design_browser_3.png)

-In the Space Filling Design Browser window, select Latin Hypercube Sampling design type, and try different selection criteria to see its effect on the design points from the projection view.
-Set number of points to 36.
+In the Space Filling Design Browser window, select [Latin Hypercube Sampling] design type and try different selection criteria to see its effect on the design points from the projection view.
+Set the number of points to 36.
 Click [OK] when done.

 ![image](figs/lab2/fig_19_lh_hypercube_sampling_design.png)

-Now, export the design into a *.csv file.
+Now export the design to a *.csv file.
 Save the design as “Spacefilling_LH.csv”.

 ![image](figs/lab2/fig_20_export_doe_design.png)

 - Creating Optimal Design

 Create another new design called Optim_V.
-Select this new child node, then open the Optimal Design Browser by choosing Design>>Optimal from the menu or click the Optimal Design button in the toolbar.
+Select this new child node then open the Optimal Design Browser by choosing [Design >> Optimal] from the menu or click the [Optimal Design] button in the toolbar.

 ![image](figs/lab2/fig_21_optimal_design_window_1.png)

 ![image](figs/lab2/fig_21_optimal_design_window_2.png)

 In the Optimal Design setting window, set the optimal design parameters to the ones shown in the figures below.
 All are kept default except the Optimality criteria “V-Optimal” and total number of points “36”.
 Click the [OK] button to start optimizing the design.
-The optimization process would stop when the number of iterations without improvement reaches the pre-set value (here is 36) or number of iterations performed reach the pre-set value in Algorithm tab.
+The optimization process stops when the number of iterations without improvement reaches the pre-set value (36) or number of iterations performed reach the pre-set value in Algorithm tab.

 ![image](figs/lab2/fig_22_optimal_design_window_1.png)